MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/manage-on-off-shift-presence.md

 > [!IMPORTANT]
 > Effective December 31, 2019, Microsoft StaffHub will be retired.
 We’re building StaffHub capabilities into Microsoft Teams.
 Today, Teams includes the Shifts app for schedule management and additional capabilities will roll out over time.
 StaffHub will stop working for all users on December 31, 2019.
 Anyone who tries to open StaffHub will be shown a message directing them to download Teams.
 To learn more, see [Microsoft StaffHub to be retired](microsoft-staffhub-to-be-retired.md).

 As an admin, you can configure different experiences for Firstline Workers in your organization based on whether they are on shift or off shift.
-You can set up Teams to show
+You can configure Teams to show three presence states for your Firstline Workers: On shift, Off shift, and Busy.

 ## Example scenario